 Second Cardinal Sign - Rigid Right Hip

 Rigidity through the right hip from the QL's in the lower lumbar region through to the Ilio-Femoral Joint and Adductors readily felt by practitioner and client tractioning from the ankle in supine...right side wooden and unmoving, left side soft and giving.
-This rigidity is due to altered gait and the effect of pelvic tilt on the lumbar spine.
+This rigidity is due to altered gait, the impact of the First Cardinal Sign on Gluteal stability of the Pelvis and the effect of Pelvic tilt on the Lumbar Spine.

 With each step taken the left foot confidently finds the ground whereas due to the Pendulum effect, there is a momentary hesitation before the right foot plants generating holding patterns through hip and adductors.
 Soft tissue about the right hip becomes subtly rigid and the right Adductor Magnus will be in some degree of spasm.